gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 `FI_ORDER_SAS` (send-after-send) is always asserted.
 This ensures that atomic operations implemented via AMs are transmitted in program order within a task.
-Since those use "fast" AMs which are executed directly by the handled and each receiving node only runs a single AM handler, since those AMs arrive in program order they must be executed in program order as well.
+And because those are "fast" AMs which are executed directly by the handled and each receiving node only runs a single AM handler, if they arrive in program order they must be executed in program order as well.

 Program order involves not only intra-task execution but also task creation and termination.
-Any atomic operations done by a parent task before it creates a child task must be visible in that child.
-For fetching atomic operations this is automatic; since we don't return from the comm layer until the result is returned to the initiating node, the target datum surely must have been updated before any task is created afterward.
+Any atomic operations done by a parent task before it creates a child task must be visible in that child, and any atomic operations done by a task must be visible in any other task which has waited for that task to terminate.
+For fetching atomic operations this visibility automatic; since we don't return from the comm layer until the result comes back to the initiating node, the target datum surely must have been updated before the initiating task creates any other task or terminates.

 For nonfetching atomic operations the situation is more complicated.
 Here we don't have to wait for a result and so would prefer to use